-In advance of the first public consultation on DART + West, Irish Rail carried out two stages of ‘Multi Criteria Analysis’ (MCA) to arrive at their decision that a road bridge through Riverwood Court / Stationcourt, and an additional pedestrian/cyclist bridge at the site of the existing level crossing, was their ’emerging preferred option’ for Coolmine Level Crossing.
+In advance of the first public consultation on DART + West in Autumn 2020, Irish Rail carried out two stages of ‘Multi Criteria Analysis’ (MCA) to arrive at their decision that a road bridge through Riverwood Court / Stationcourt, and an additional pedestrian/cyclist bridge at the site of the existing level crossing, were their ’emerging preferred option’ for Coolmine Level Crossing.

 The images below (prepared by Irish Rail) give an indication of the appearance and location of the proposed bridges:

 MCA Stage 1

 The first stage of the MCA compared a ‘do nothing’ option (keeping Coolmine Level Crossing open as it is now), a ‘do minimum’ option (closing the crossing), and eight other options, as follows: